gagle/node-bole-console/README.md

   Number of spaces for each level when objects are formatted.
 Default 2.
 - __colors__ - _Boolean_
   Prints the message with colors.
 Default true.
+- __requestDetails__ - _Boolean_
+  Includes some details about the request such as headers and remote socket.
+Default false.

 [npm-version-image]: http://img.shields.io/npm/v/bole-console.svg
 [npm-install-image]: https://nodei.co/npm/bole-console.png?mini=true